zachjustice/saturday/README.md

 * Use cookie scheme for auth instead of JWT

-* Validate the fb access token corresponds to the auth'ed user's email address.
-  * They are the person they say they are

-* Use obscured ids rather than autoincrementing id?
+* Enable personal user photos.
+    * user_content table
+    * topic_content has a foreign key to user_content.id
+    * let's us backup all user photos without requiring each photo to have a topic

+* Production quality emails

 * Cohesive exception scheme
   * find<resource> methods shouldn't throw ResourceNotFoundExceptions()
   * ProcessingResourceException vs BussinessLogicException

+Questions:
+* Use obscured ids rather than autoincrementing id?
+* use /me/<resource> instead of /entities/{id}/<resource>?